CloudVistA/cprs-appstream/README.md

-# AppStream CPRS
+# CPRS AppStream

-* Secure, direct access to CPRS anywhere on any device with an HTML browser.
+* Secure, direct streaming of CPRS anywhere on any device with any web browser
 * No browser plugins required.

 Reference: